AditiShetti/SQL-Queries/README.md

 # 📦 About
-This is a collection of SQL practice questions .
+This is a collection of SQL practice questions that ive done from various resources like Analyst Builder, Nishtha Nagar(Youtube),etc.

 # 📁 File
 Contains a variety of SQL questions across topics like joins, aggregation, subqueries, and string functions.